 Encouraging red-eared sliders to bask is important to their health.
 They should be getting out of the water and drying off on a regular basis.
 If your turtle is not doing this, you need to look at your tank set up to make sure basking is inviting to your slider.

 Red-eared sliders need to bask for a number of reasons, and it serves many purposes (besides feeling good).
-Basking essentially means drying out and absorbing the UV rays of the sun.
+Basking essentially means drying out and absorbing the UV rays of the sun (or bulb).
 It's something turtles do in their natural habitat every day (conditions permitting) and need to do in captivity.

 Basking is essential for the turtle's health.
 It allows the turtle to completely dry out and warm up.
 This makes it more difficult for fungal infections to develop because fungus needs moisture to grow.
 These types of infections are common health conditions for red-eared sliders.
 It's also a natural behavior that they are born with.
 If they live in an environment where they cannot bask, they will likely get stressed, which can cause a number of other health conditions.

 What You Need

 The basking area should be nice and dry, stable, and easy to climb onto.
 If these conditions aren't met, the turtle will also be unlikely to use your basking area, so make sure you have:

 The turtle needs to get out of the water and onto the basking spot easily enough; this is especially crucial with hatchlings.
 To create the basking area within the tank, make an easily accessible sloped area where the turtle can climb out of the water to bask.
-This can be an area elevated above the water using rocks or logs, or can be a turtle raft that are sold commercially.
+This can be an area elevated above the water using rocks or logs or can be a turtle raft that is sold commercially.